chora-io/docs/guides/ledger/index.md

 # Introduction

-[Chora Ledger](https://ledger.chora.io) is a network governance dashboard.
+[Chora Ledger](https://ledger.chora.io) is a dashboard and interface for multiple blockchain networks.

 ## Overview